-is dead (or occasionally just genuinely believed to be dead) before the story begins or dies relatively early in the story
+- Is dead (or some equivalent of dead, such as lost in a dimensional void, or frozen forever, or even just genuinely believed to be dead) before the story begins, or dies relatively early in the story

 The Lost Lenore's mode of death can vary but popular choices include:

 - The Incurable Cough of Death or other related terminal illnesses.

 - Death by Childbirth.